anarchitech/equatesinator/README.md

 One change is that there will likely be multiple Makefiles to handle certain differences in svd's.
 I'd rather do that than watch a damn Makefile grow into some peristaltically convulsing gluttonous Mr Creosote.
 There are svd's out there for the ESP8266, for example, that are ... less than complete, shall we say.

-Hence, in this repo right now you'll find Makefile_original and Makefile_esp and original_print-regs-generic.lua and novectors_print-regs-generic.lua
+Hence, in this repo you'll find Makefile_original and Makefile_esp and original_print-regs-generic.lua and novectors_print-regs-generic.lua

+## Warning
+This code, whether this fork or the original is currently brittle and has multiple issues handling svd files that don't fix its expectations.
+As work on origin/master is low priority at the moment, you're on your own.
+Expect things to break, expect to dive in and get your hands dirty if you're trying extract equates from something. **Inclusion of an SVD in the [muforth-anarchitech](https://github.com/anarchitech/muforth-anarchitech) fork is not a guarantee that it will work
+OOTB with The Equatesinator!** For example, this morning during testing we're finding that esp32.svd and esp32_base.svd are flailing badly.

 ### Example: Build esp8266.mu4
 ```